flatironinstitute/CaImAn/CONTRIBUTING.md

 ## Second, work on a feature
 Once you have a development environment, you can start working on the changes you envision.
 The main thing to remember is to follow the workflow in the diagram above.
 Let's say you want to work on feature `my_feature`.
 The first thing to do (label 1 in the diagram) is to create a new branch from the `dev` branch.
 Within the repo folder:

+    git checkout dev # checkout dev branch
-    git checkout -b my_feature dev
+    git checkout -b my_feature  # create new branch off of dev

-Then from within this branch you can do your usual work on the feature: work on stuff, add, commits, etc. This corresponds to the workflow in the blue boxes in the above diagram (label 2 in the figure).
+Then from within this new branch you can do your work on the feature: code, add, commit, etc. This corresponds to the workflow in the blue boxes in the above diagram (label 2 in the figure).

 If you changed anything in the `.py` modules, we request that you run tests on your code before making a PR.
 You can test the code by typing `caimanmanager test`.
+But obviously you will probably want to test to make sure you code works in different uses cases, your plots run, and save this code and share it with us so we can test it too!
+This is all useful information for the developers.

 ## Third, make a PR
 Once your feature branch is ready, it's time to make a PR (label 3 in the figure).
 This is fairly simple: